3v1lW1th1n/theme-minimal/README.md

-# One Theme
+# Minimal Theme

-Pagekit's default theme.
+A very clean and simple theme great for blogging.